 ARKARRA is an Aboriginal word meaning a place of many ducks.
 It's a great spot to walk any of the signed tracks around the lagoon.
 The area is home to birds, goannas, echidnas, wallabies, turtles, eels, fish and, of course, ducks.

-They are open Monday to Friday 8.30am to 3pm, Saturday and Sunday 8am to 4pm.
+Open Monday to Friday 8.30am-3pm, Saturday and Sunday 8am-4pm.
 Closed public holidays.

 Visit Mary Poppins

-Take a photo with the life-sized statue of the original super nanny and have the kids bring a crayon and notebook to make rubbings of the 10 Mary Poppins characters that are etched on the brick plinths, located at the Town Hall Green.
+Take a photo with the life-sized statue of the original super nanny and have the kids bring a crayon and notebook to make rubbings of the 10 Mary Poppins characters that are etched on the brick plinths, at the Town Hall Green, 388-396 Kent St.